axerjs/react-native-waterfall-flow/README.md

 | :------------- | :-------------: | :------: | :---------------------------------------------------------------------------------------------------------- |
 | itemHeight | - |  `func`  |   Used to get the height for a given item at the specified index.
 It determines whether the waterfallflow can render properly, so it's a required property

-how to set itemHeight, like this:
+> We must set the true height of each item, which is mainly used to calculate the height of each column and assign the item to a column with a shorter height.
+If the height of the item is handed over to the component to obtain it, the experience of scrolling the list will be poor.
+Therefore, it is the best choice to leave the height of the item to you to set. how to set itemHeight, like this:
 ```jsx
 itemHeight={({ item, index }) => {